Tips for Writing a Galley Letter

 Get the Bibliographic Information Correct

-Very important: you need to verify the bibliographic information is correct and it’s a good rule-of-thumb to include it multiple places within your letter.
+Very important: you need to verify the bibliographic information is correct and it’s a good rule of thumb to include it multiple places within your letter.
 The essential biblio elements:

 • Title